Determining Contract Labor and Independent UPPS No. 04.04.08

-01.01 This UPPS provides explanation and clarification of contract labor considerations and establishes guidelines for distinguishing between staff or faculty employees and independent contractors.
+01.01 This policy provides explanation and clarification of contract labor considerations and establishes guidelines for distinguishing between staff or faculty employees and independent contractors.

 02. DEFINING AN INDEPENDENT CONTRACTOR

-02.01 The Texas Workforce Commission (TWC) presumes that anyone who provides services for the university is an employee until the university proves that it has no right to exercise direction or control over the work performed.
+02.01 The Texas Workforce Commission (TWC) presumes that anyone who provides services for Texas State University is an employee until the university proves that it has no right to exercise direction or control over the work performed.

 a.
-Behavioral Control is considered if the university has the right to direct and control how the work is performed or provides training and supervision to the worker.
+Behavioral control is the first consideration.
+A worker is an employee if the university has the right to direct and control how the work is performed or provides training and supervision to the worker;

 b.
-Financial Control occurs when the university has the right to control the business aspects of the worker’s job, such as reimbursement of expenses or providing tools and workspace or other support.
+Financial control occurs when the university has the right to control the business aspects of the worker’s job, such as reimbursement of expenses or providing tools and workspace or other support; and

 03. LEGAL CONSIDERATIONS